 You can take our quick and easy Pre-diabetes and Sugar Handling HbA1c Test to find out if you’ve got pre-diabetes or diabetes itself.
 This is an easy finger-prick blood test which you can do at home and post back to our lab.

 If you're over age 40, we recommend doing a general health screen once or twice a year.
 Think of it like getting your car MOT'd.
-Our broadest blood test panel is our General Health and Lifestyle Blood Test.
+Our broadest blood test panel is our General Health Blood Test.
 This checks your HbA1c, cholesterol and a host of other biomarkers including vitamins, kidney function and liver function.
 Alternatively, we also offer a more focused Cholesterol and Heart Health Blood Test which includes HbA1c and cholesterol.

 Another way to diagnose pre-diabetes is by taking what's known as an "oral glucose tolerance test" or OGTT for short11.
 An OGTT involves drinking a sugary glucose drink and then taking blood measurements at intervals to see how well your body controls your sugar levels.
 You can do this with your GP.